-- In "Mr. Monk and the Kid", a kidnapper's plans start to go awry when a toddler wanders off with the severed pinkie finger meant to be left for the victim's family to find.
+- In the Monk episode "Mr. Monk and the Kid", a kidnapper's plans start to go awry when a toddler wanders off with the severed pinkie finger meant to be left for the victim's family to find.

 - An NCIS investigation got started when a pair of eyeballs, mailed as a threat, was unwittingly sent to an address where the intended recipient wasn't even living anymore.